cloudfoundry/korifi/INSTALL.EKS.md

 ### Install the EBS CSI addon

-Create the EBS CSI addon to allow PVCs (https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html).
+Create the [EBS CSI](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html) addon to allow PVCs.

 First, set up the service account and role for the addon: